 Mr. Herzberg is a contributing author of the Debevoise & Plimpton Private Equity Report.
-He co-authored “Sponsor-Backed PIPEs Can Aid In The Race For Liquidity,” Law360 (May, 2020); “The Advantages of PE Sponsor-Strategic Partnerships,” Law360 (February, 2020); “Then & Now: Deal Conditionality in Going-Private Transactions,” The M&A Lawyer (September, 2016) and “Imitation is the Sincerest Form of Flattery: Continued Use of Private Equity Technology in Acquisitions by Strategic Buyers,” The M&A Lawyer (January, 2013).
+He co-authored “Locked Boxes in U.S. Practice: An Underused Tool?”
+The M&A Lawyer (June, 2021); “Sponsor-Backed PIPEs Can Aid In The Race For Liquidity,” Law360 (May, 2020); “The Advantages of PE Sponsor-Strategic Partnerships,” Law360 (February, 2020); “Then & Now: Deal Conditionality in Going-Private Transactions,” The M&A Lawyer (September, 2016); and “Imitation is the Sincerest Form of Flattery: Continued Use of Private Equity Technology in Acquisitions by Strategic Buyers,” The M&A Lawyer (January, 2013).
 He is a contributor to the annual Health Care Mergers and Acquisitions Answer Book (Practising Law Institute, 2019), an extensive reference guide addressing structuring, regulatory, due diligence and documentation issues, among other things, in healthcare M&A and licensing deals.

 Mr. Herzberg is a member of the Bar of New York.